Neptune-Crypto/neptune-core/docs/src/neptune-core/keys.md

 The address encodes the public key using bech32m.
 The human readable prefix "nolga" stands for "Neptune oxfoi lattice-based generation address".
 The public announcement encodes a ciphertext which, when decrypted with the correct key, yields the UTXO information.

+#### Naming

+These are called "Generation" keys because they are designed to be quantum-secure and it is believed/hoped that the cryptography should be unbreakable for at least a generation and hopefully many generations.
+If correct, it would be safe to put funds in a paper or metal wallet and ignore them for decades, perhaps until they are transferred to the original owner's children or grand-children.

 ### `Symmetric` keys and addresses

 `Symmetric` keys are implemented with aes-256-gcm, a type of symmetric key,